- A5.3. Image processing and analysis

 Participants: Cédric Portaneri, Pierre Alliez.

-We explore an adaptive framework to repair and generate levels of detail from defect-laden 3D measurement data.
+We explored an adaptive framework to repair and generate levels of detail from defect-laden 3D measurement data.
 Repair herein implies to convert raw 3D point sets or triangle soups into watertight solids, which are suitable for computing collision detection and situational awareness of robots.
 In this context, adaptive stands for the capability to select not only different levels of detail, but also the type of representation best suited to the environment of the scene and the task of the robot.
-This project is tightly focused on geometry processing for collision detection of robots with mechanical parts and other robots in motion.
+This project focused on geometry processing for collision detection of robots with mechanical parts and other robots in motion.

 Participants: Vincent Vadez, Pierre Alliez.

-In collaboration with SME Dorea Technology, our objective is to advance the knowledge on the radiative thermal simulation of satellites, via geometric model reduction.
+In collaboration with SME Dorea Technology, our objective was to advance the knowledge on the radiative thermal simulation of satellites, via geometric model reduction.
 The survival of a satellite is related to the temperature of its components, the variation of which must be controlled within safety intervals.
 In this context, the thermal simulation of the satellite for its design is crucial to anticipate the reality of its operation.
-This CIFRE project started in August 2018, for a total duration of 3 years.
+This CIFRE project started in August 2018, for a total duration of 3.5 years.

 Participants: Johann Lussange, Florent Lafarge.

 The goal of this collaboration is to develop efficient, robust and scalable methods for extracting geometric shapes from the last generation of satellite images (at 0.3m resolution).
 Besides satellite images, input data will also include classification maps that identify the location of buildings and Digital Surface Models that bring rough pixel-based estimation of the urban object elevation.
-The geometric shapes will be first restricted to planes that typically describes well the piecewise planar geometry of buildings.
+The geometric shapes will be first restricted to planes that typically describe well the piecewise planar geometry of buildings.
 The goal will be then to detect and identify each roof section of facade component of a building by a plane in the 3D space.
 This DGA Rapid project started in September 2020, for a total duration of 2 years.

 Participants: Mulin Yu, Florent Lafarge.